jats-ug/ATS-Postiats-wiki/Scientific-Computing.md

-ATS has many facilities that enable effective, efficient, and safe scientific computing.
+ATS has many facilities that enable effective, efficient, and [[safe|safety]] scientific computing.
 The language's focus on safety and efficiency is obvious, but actually making efficient scientific code is often far from easy (in any language).

 ## Parallel programming